MapColonies/javascript-github-actions/README.md

 - [jira-integration](./actions/jira-integration) - Helps connecting pull requests to jira including comments on the pull request and title validation

-- [update-chart-dependency](./actions/update-chart-dependency) - Update remote chat dependencies with a new service version
+- [update-chart-dependency](./actions/update-chart-dependency) - Update remote chart dependencies with a new service version

 ## Development